AzucenaMV/shiny_tutorial/README.md

 Shiny tutorial for PDEng trainees

 # Slides
 Slides for this tutorial can be found in this [link](https://azucenamv.github.io/shiny_tutorial/presentation/shiny_tutorial.html)
-It includes:
+Content:
   - Components: UI & Server
   - Inputs & Outputs
   - Server function